davidlighty/Note2Myself/Project_Journal.md

 	2. Forgot Password
 	3. 3 Attempt User lock system
 		1. Lock changes password and provides a secure link to unlock the account.
+	4. Encrypted Sessions
+	5. Session hijack prevention (based on 3 client items hash verification)
+	6. API Authorization by Role (had to a user AND a certain role)
 6. Note taking system
 	1. Modular, layered note "views" in backbone
 	2. REST API call to get/put/delete with backbone